List of express bus routes in New York City: History and notes

-Original draft plan
+In the second draft plan, all Queens-bound express buses were supposed to use the Long Island Expressway; some of the existing routes used Queens Boulevard or Northern Boulevard.
+This change was reversed in the final plan, released in December 2023.

+Phase 1 changes were implemented on June 29–30, 2025.
+The QM15–QM18, QM24–QM25, and QM34 changes took place on September 2, 2025.

 Manhattan to the Bronx

 All routes are operated by MTA Bus.

 History and notes

 Former Liberty Lines Express routes were taken over by MTA Bus Company on January 3, 2005, while former New York Bus Service routes were taken over on July 1, 2005.